przemq20/tk-2022/README.md

     Then:
     $ python -m pip install -r requirements.txt

+In order to run the style module a `.skey` file containing a subscription key for the Azure Custom Vision service should be place inside the module.
 Running the style node from the root directory:

     $ python -m ./style_server